Pennsylvania Route 33: Monroe County

-PA 33 crosses into Hamilton Township and continues through forested areas, turning northwest and briefly entering Ross Township before curving back northeast.
-The route reaches Saylorsburg, where a southbound exit and entrance connects to Wilkes Barre Turnpike (Old PA 115) and a northbound exit and entrance connects to Cherry Valley Road.
+PA 33 crosses into Hamilton Township and continues through forested areas, turning northwest and briefly entering Ross Township before curving back northeast as it passes west of a section of the Cherry Valley National Wildlife Refuge.
+The route reaches Saylorsburg, where a southbound exit and entrance connects to Wilkes Barre Turnpike (Old PA 115), and a northbound exit and entrance connects to Cherry Valley Road.
 From here, PA 33 turns northeast and runs through wooded areas with some fields and homes, soon making a curve to the north at a trumpet interchange with US 209, at which point US 209 joins PA 33 in a concurrency on the freeway.
 The two routes continue northeast through woodland with some development, crossing McMichael Creek and coming to a diamond interchange with Manor Drive that serves Snydersville.

 From here, the freeway passes west of Monroe County Correctional Facility and crosses Appenzell Creek before PA 33 exits northbound from the US 209 expressway, with signs leading travelers to eastbound and from westbound I-80 via US 209.
 After this, PA 33 reaches a southbound exit and northbound entrance with US 209 Bus. that serves Snydersville.
 The route continues northeast through wooded areas, passing to the northwest of Snydersville Raceway before turning north.
 The freeway heads through forested areas with some homes, curving to the north-northeast and crossing Pocono Creek.
 The route comes to a partial interchange with I-80, with no access from northbound PA 33 to eastbound I-80 or from westbound I-80 to southbound PA 33, the missing movements being provided by US 209 at the freeway split.
 Past this, PA 33 crosses into Stroud Township and reaches its northern terminus at an at-grade traffic light with PA 611 in a business area.